Motor Carrier Permit - Frequently Asked Questions

 Am I required to be in compliance with the Biennial Inspection of Terminals (BIT) program and a Controlled Substance and Alcohol Testing (CSAT) program to obtain a Motor Carrier Permit (MCP)?

 Yes.
 Upon initial application or renewal, all MCP applicants are required to self-certify their enrollment in or exemption from the BIT and CSAT programs.
-Both the MCP application (MC 706 M) (PDF) and the MCP renewal notice (MC 134 M) have a section for self-certification.
+Both the Application for Motor Carrier Permit - MC 706 M (PDF) and the MCP renewal notice (MC 134 M) have a section for self-certification.

 The law requiring the CHP to inspect California truck terminals every two years is known as the BIT Program.
 The inspections conducted by the CHP are commonly called "BIT inspections".
 California Vehicle Code (CVC) Section 34501.12 requires any person or organization directing the operation of certain trucks or trailers to participate in an inspection program conducted by the CHP.
 It is the legal responsibility of every motor carrier who is subject to the BIT program to submit an application and appropriate fee to the CHP for inspection of each of the motor carrier's terminals.